Chess Piece Moves Guide

 Despite his limited mobility, the king is the most important piece on the board – guard him well.
 When a player cannot move his king away from threat of capture by the opponent this ends the game and is called checkmate.
 Capture of the opposing king is a primary objective of the game!

 A king can also move two squares by the player performing a special move called castling.
 This rule will be fully explained in a later article.

 The queen can move any number of squares in any direction, providing she moves in a straight line.

 Remember though, she cannot move like a knight!

 This extreme mobility makes the queen the most powerful piece on a chess board.

 The bishops can move any number of squares diagonally, but they must always remain on the same colour squares from which they started the game.
 Each player has one black and one white squared bishop.

 Bishops can be very powerful when placed on the long diagonals (corner to corner) or in open positions where there are few pieces remaining occupying squares of their colour.

-Knights have an unusual move that resemble a letter “L”.
-Knights move twos squares up or down, left or right and then one square at a 90 degree angle to this.
+Knights have an unusual move that resembles a letter “L”.
+Knights move twos squares up or down, left or right and then one square at a 90-degree angle to this.
 This means that if a knight starts on a white square then its next move will land it one a black square and so on.